ajslater/linktools/README.md

 Recursively relinks relative symbolic links into absolute symbolic links.

 ### hierlink
-Recursively replicates a director tree but with symbolicly linked files.
+Recursively replicates a directory tree but with symbolicly linked files.